KoushikDutta1999/Tuition_Shell_Programming/README.md

 - Print the series 2
 - Print the series 3
 - Print the sum of the square numbers
+- Write a shell script that list the file names that start with a vowel
+- Accept a string from the terminal and echo a suitable message if it doesnot have atleast ten characters
 - Print the sum of the factorial
 - Print the sum of the digit
+- write a shell script that'll print "Good Morning" or "Good Afternoon" or "Good Evening" depending upon the time of the system
+- Write a shell script to check if a given name is a valid file or not, and find the total number of words and characters in it
 - Use while loop in shell programming